 But getting this data from your ATS can be a struggle, one that can be hindered not only by expensive and lengthy data warehouse projects and consultations, but also the dreaded “dirty data.”

-Talent Acquisition is Plagued by Monster Data Issues
+Talent Acquisition is Plagued by Dirty Data

 The obstacle to a data-driven recruitment strategy isn’t lack of data.
 On the contrary, your recruiting pipeline is packed with valuable data points, but much of it can be messy, unreliable, and downright horrifying.

-There is often a temptation to blame the ATS and indeed, sometimes poor data is a result of your ATS’s analytical limitations.
+There is often a temptation to blame the ATS and indeed, sometimes dirty data is a result of your ATS’s analytical limitations.
 But it can also be caused by how the source system stores it, and just as often, the issue is that recruiters are following the wrong process and discipline.

 “Zombie-state” applications can haunt many an ATS.
 These are applications that have not been properly closed out when a requisition has been completed.
 Zombie applications may not have been touched for years, but they can get extracted alongside your report on how many applications a role received, thus providing you with inaccurate metrics.
 This is a scary example, but even scarier still is that it’s a common one.